Earl W. Renfroe

-Earl Wiley Renfroe (January 9, 1907 – November 14, 2000) was known as an innovator in the field of orthodontics and for breaking down the barriers of racism.
+Earl Wiley Renfroe (January 9, 1907 – November 14, 2000) was an African-American dentist known as an innovator in the field of orthodontics and for breaking down the barriers of racism.

 Renfroe taught at the University of Illinois at Chicago College of Dentistry from 1933 through the 1980s.
 For many years, he was acknowledged as one of the best hands-on clinical orthodontics instructors in the world.

 In 1957, with fellow faculty member Dr. Thomas K. Barber, Renfroe wrote a seminal article on the concepts of preventive and interceptive orthodontics.
 Renfroe is also considered one of the "fathers of orthodontics" in Brazil.

 Early years

-Earl Renfroe was born in Chicago January 9, 1907 to parents Eugene and Bertha, who were employed at the post office and as a caterer, respectively.
+Renfroe was born in Chicago January 9, 1907, to parents Eugene and Bertha, who were employed at the post office and as a caterer, respectively.
 He also had two siblings, Hazel Anthony and Everett.
 He graduated from Austin O. Sexton Grammar School in 1921 and also from Bowen High School (Chicago) in 1924.
 At Bowen, he became the first African American in the school's history to attain the rank of Cadet Commander in the Reserve Officers Training Corps.
 He also received pre-dental training at Crane Junior College.

 Renfroe became the first student at the University of Illinois at Chicago College of Dentistry to work outside the college full-time while carrying a full course load.
 During this time, he worked nights at the post office before graduating with a Master of Science in 1931.
 He joined the UIC Dentistry faculty in 1932.

 In 1934 he became the first African American in Illinois, and only the third in the nation, to obtain a commercial pilot's license.
 He later served as an inspector for the Illinois Aeronautics Commission.